-- 1. Emergency STS admission to an RHC is temporary, pending resolution of the crisis and the development of appropriate community resources. - 2.
-Emergency admission of a child or youth (age 8 to 21 years) requires prior approval from the Assistant Secretary and the Division Director and the same information as described in section A.3 above. - 3.
-When a child or youth is admitted for an emergency STS and does not have a residence to which he/she can return, the referring region must submit an ETR request to the Division Director for approval.
+- 1. Emergency STS admission to an ICF/IID or SONF is temporary, pending resolution of the crisis and the development of appropriate community resources. - 2.
+Emergency admission of a youth (age 16 to 21 years) requires prior approval from the Assistant Deputy Secretary or designee and the same information as described in Section A.3 above.
+On weekends, the Region must contact the Assistant Deputy Secretary or designee for approval.

+- 3. When a youth is admitted for an emergency STS and does not have a residence to which he/she can return, the referring region must submit an ETR request to the Assistant Deputy Secretary or designee for approval.
 The ETR request must contain the following information: - a.
 A plan for services and supports, if appropriate, to be provided within the family home upon the child or youth's return from the emergency STS; or - b.
 A plan for voluntary placement services (when in-home supports have been exhausted and are determined ineffective in meeting the needs of the child or youth) with the goal of community placement or family reunification; and - c.
 Progress towards placement planning. - 4.
 When an emergency exists and the STS admission is for 72 hours or less, referral information may be abbreviated if normal procedures cannot be followed.
 The referral packet must still contain the following information, at a minimum: - a.
 The reason for the referral, including a description of the situations that are precluding the use of community resources; - b.
-Medical information, updated by the DDD regional office as necessary, including current medications and medication history, allergies, and any existing and available immunization and health records;

-- c.
-Existing behavioral information and current PBSP, updated by the DDD regional office as needed; and - d.
-Description of requested services during the STS. - 6.
-The CRM, together with the RHC Interdisciplinary Team (IDT), will plan STS services based upon the client's individual needs.
-It is expected that the CRM and the IDT will remain connected so that information about the client and the client's status and progress is communicated between both parties.
-The CRM and the IDT must document these contacts in the Service Episode Record (SER). - 7.
-When an emergency STS admission exceeds 72 hours, the referring region must supply all referral information normally required for a planned STS to the RHC within five (5) working days. - 8.
-Develop an Individual Habilitation Plan (IHP) if the STS is expected to extend beyond 30 days.
-Assessments must begin upon admission.
+Medical information, updated by the DDA regional office as necessary, including current medications and medication history, allergies, and any existing and available immunization and health records; - c.
+Existing behavioral information and current PBSP, updated by the DDA regional office as needed; - d.
+Description of requested services during the STS; and - e.
+A completed DSHS 14-300, Level One Pre-Admission Screening and Resident Review (PASRR), by the referring DDA regional PASRR staff. - 6.
+The CRM and PASRR Assessor, together with the ICF/IID or SONF Interdisciplinary Team (IDT), will plan STS services based upon the client's individual needs.
+It is expected that the CRM, PASRR Assessor, and the IDT will remain connected so that information about the client and the client's status and progress is communicated between both parties.
+The CRM, PASRR Assessor, and the IDT must document these contacts in the Service Episode Record (SER). - 7.
+When an emergency STS admission exceeds 72 hours, the referring region must supply all referral information normally required for a planned STS to the ICF/IID or SONF within five (5) working days.